 - Pro-ERP consultants personally attack ERP critics and point the finger away from the software products when discussing ERP failures.

-- Lawsuits, which are often revealed due to public disclosure laws, reveal that many companies are unable to successfully implement ERP products.
+- Lawsuits, which are often revealed due to public disclosure laws, show that many companies are unable to implement ERP products successfully.

 A Standard Pro ERP Comment